Build Beyond Belief

 Refine, tell it what to change

 This is the key skill.
 "Make the chart bigger."
 "Add a column for due dates."
-"That's not what I meant.
+"That is not what I meant.
 I wanted X instead."
 Talk to it like a coworker.
-Iterate until the result is right.
+Iterate until the result is closer to useful.

-You're the director.
+You are the director.
 The AI is the builder.
-Keep directing until you're happy.
+Your judgment is the leverage.

 4